GedionT/Slice/Extension/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-Initial release of Splice
+Initial release of Splice in Beta

-## Working with Markdown

 ### Documentation